EmergentBehavior/chizer/README.md

-#Determination of encrypted files by chi square distribution
+#Determination of encrypted files by chi square test

 ##Outline
 This is a program that determin specified file is encrypted or not.